Blow-up lemmas for sparse graphs: Optimality of our main results

 Note that Lemma~\ref{lem:psr_main} does not permit linearly many image restrictions.
-Only about a $p^\Delta$-fraction of vertices in each part may be image restricted.
+The reason for this is that our method for queue embedding requires that underlying restriction sets tend not to cluster, which is encapsulated in~\eqref{eq:randmatch:sumVqLNS} of Claim~\ref{cl:psr:lnssum}.
+But we can only establish the inequality~\eqref{eq:randmatch:sumVqLNS} by excluding image restricted vertices (and in fact the inequality would not necessarily hold if linearly many image restricted vertices were included).
+We can only image restrict about a $p^\Delta$-fraction of vertices in each cluster, as these are too few to cause problems with the queue embedding.
 In many applications this is not a problem (see for example~\cite{ABET}), but it could well cause a problem for some applications.
-We could modify the proof strategy substantially in order to have some control over linearly many vertices of each $X_i$.
+We believe that it is possible to modify the proof strategy substantially in order to have some control over linearly many vertices of each $X_i$.
 The modification we would make is the following.
 We would permit the user of the blow-up lemma to specify $\rho|X_i|$ `pre-embedded' vertices in each part $X_i$ which are to be embedded first (before even the neighbours of buffer vertices).
 The user is then permitted to embed these vertices sequentially, subject to four conditions.
 First, the result must be a good partial embedding $\psi$.
 Second, each vertex must be embedded to a uniform random vertex from a set of size at least $\tfrac{1}{10}\mu\zeta(dp)^{\Delta-1}n/(\kappa r_1)$.
 Third, for each $jk\in R'$ and $v\in V_j$, at most $\tfrac{1}{100}\deg_G(v;V_k)$ neighbours of $v$ in $V_k$ may be in $\im(\psi)$.
 Fourth, the total number of vertices in $X_i$ with pre-embedded neighbours is at most $\rho|X_i|$.
-We would then follow the proof strategy of Lemma~\ref{lem:psr_main} to embed the remainder of $H$ into $G$, treating the neighbours of pre-embedded vertices as `image restricted'.
-Note that this does not automatically resolve the problem with Claim~\ref{cl:psr:lnssum}, since the partition of $V(G)$ considered at this point is \emph{not} the same as the partition the user of the blow-up lemma supplies.
-But it is easy to modify Lemma~\ref{lem:matchreduce} to show that all the sets under consideration are with high probability evenly distributed by the random equipartition, and then the proof of Claim~\ref{cl:psr:lnssum} does go through.
+We would then follow the proof strategy of Lemma~\ref{lem:psr_main} to embed the remainder of $H$ into $G$, treating the neighbours of pre-embedded vertices as image restricted.
+We remark that this does not automatically resolve the problem with Claim~\ref{cl:psr:lnssum}, since the partition of $V(G)$ considered at this point is \emph{not} the same as the partition the user of the blow-up lemma supplies.
+But it is easy to modify Lemma~\ref{lem:matchreduce} (the good partitions lemma, which generates the partition considered by Claim~\ref{cl:psr:lnssum}) to show that all the sets under consideration are with high probability evenly distributed by the random equipartition, and then the proof of Claim~\ref{cl:psr:lnssum} does go through.
 Checking the full details of this approach, and for that matter using the resulting blow-up lemma, seems likely to be non-trivial, but it could potentially allow for stronger theorems.